|Overall Rating||Pretty Good|

 Uneven Terrain: Here was one thing that we felt the board was missing.
 It can easily weave in and out of bumps of all kinds and it’s great here.
 It just folds a little too much in the middle when you try to power through bumpy snow when you want to build on your turns.
 If you are content to just get through the bumpy stuff then it’s pretty great in every other way.
 Its got that legendary dampness

 Powder: There is really good float here.
 The set back is pretty far on board and at a 22.6″ stance width you can get almost 6.25″ back on board.
 With approximately a 21.8″ stance width you can get about 7″ back on board which is pretty good.
 The one thing we felt when riding in powder is sometimes the bend in the middle would feel like it bent too much and it would ruin our flow.
 It also didn’t have that easy float like it was on top of the snow like the Insta/Gator did.
-The back half the board felt like he was in the snow and the front half felt like it was floating which is great but didn’t float like some of our similar favorites and we wouldn’t mind seeing a little more float like you get from the Swift and Insta/Gator.
+The back half the board felt like he was in the snow and the front half felt like it was floating which is great but didn’t float like some of our similar favorites and we wouldn’t mind seeing a little more float as you get from the Swift and Insta/Gator.

 Buttering: Easier to butter than you would think and if you like to mellow out and play around, the Never Summer Maverix will let you do that.